Ehtishammushtaq/JustTheDocsCyberArk/Components/CP and CCP/CCP.md

 ---
 layout: default
-title: Project 1
+title: CCP
+nav_order: 3
-parent: CP and CCP
+Parent: CP and CCP
 ---

 CCP Updates are here in this website.
 All the scripts will be uploaded here.